mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/HWR_MikaliMaps_readme.txt

 • Renamed custom asteroids, clouds, etc. so as not to conflict with the default vanilla objects or objects created for other mods.
 • Updated crystal HODs to 2.0-patch format.
-• Updated "2p_Gallery_Resources.level".
+• Updated "Gallery Resources".
-• "Asteroids_m_1" and "Asteroid_m_2" are now harvestable thanks to sastrei.
+• "Asteroid_m_1" and "Asteroid_m_2" are now harvestable thanks to sastrei.
 As a consequence the affected maps need their resources rebalanced.
 • Rebalanced RUs in "Spline Crazy", "Chicken Scratch", "The Squid" and "Plasma_Globe".